Are you looking to automate emails in WordPress?

 You can use the default ‘Contact joins a list’ option as the trigger type.
-Then you can choose the email list you created earlier.
-Go ahead and click the ‘Save’ button when you’re done.
+Then, you can choose the email list you created earlier.
+Go ahead and click the ‘Save’ button when you are done.

 Creating the Emails for Your Drip Campaign